Vivian Austin

 Vivian Austin (born Irene Vivian Coe, February 23, 1920 – August 1, 2004) was an American actress who appeared in a number of films in the late 1930s and early 1940s, although most were B movies.

 Early years

 Austin was born Irene Vivian Coe in Hollywood, California, and attended Hollywood High School.
-She was named Miss Hollywood in 1939.
+In 1937 she was the queen of the International Festival and Water Sports Carnival in Long Beach, California.
+She was named Miss Hollywood from 1937 through 1940.

 Career

+Austin first had a film contract when she was 17 years old, but the option was not renewed.
+In 1939 she was a Hollywood showgirl, working for Earl Carroll, one of 50 women selected from more than 11,000 applicants.
+The selection was accompanied by regulations that made each woman subject to being fined or fired if she changed the style or color of her hair without permission and being weighed nightly to ensure that her weight did not change by more than one pound.

 Austin played a variety of bit parts (as well as extra and stunt work) in movies before being cast as the female romantic lead in The Adventures of Red Ryder (1940).
 She was signed to a stock contract in 1943 by Universal and as Vivian Austin (for Universal) or Terry Austin (under contract to Eagle-Lion Films) appeared in movies such as Destiny (1944), Trigger Trail (1944), Born To Speed (1947) and Philo Vance Returns (1947).
 Her career was cut short in the late 1940s by kidney failure and resultant blindness.